 - Avoid playing damaged or very dirty records, and always clean any used records before you allow them to grace your turntable.
 Any dust or dirt will act like sandpaper on your stylus, speeding up the process of wear.

 - Clean your stylus regularly.
-There is much debate as to how often you should do this and which methods are safe.
 You should dry clean your stylus after each record (some folks go as far as cleaning after each side).
-Occasional wet cleaning using a specially formulated stylus cleaning solution will help to remove any stubborn dirt; don’t over do it, though, as too much wet cleaning is said to potentially cause the stylus to come loose.
+Occasional wet cleaning using a specially formulated stylus cleaning solution will help to remove any stubborn dirt.

 - Be sure to correctly set up your turntable, as poorly configured anti-skate, azimuth, and tracking force can easily contribute to excessive or uneven wear.